-U.S. Department of Commerce Carlos M. Gutierrez, Secretary
+U.S. Department of Commerce Rebecca M. Blank, Acting Secretary

-National Institute of Standards and Technology James M. Turner, Deputy Director
+National Institute of Standards and Technology Patrick D. Gallagher, Under Secretary for Standards and Technology and Director

 Disclaimer

 The U. S. Department of Commerce makes no warranty, expressed or implied, to users of CFAST and associated computer programs, and accepts no responsibility for its use.
 Users of CFAST assume sole responsibility under Federal law for determining the appropriateness of its use in any particular application; for any conclusions drawn from the results of its use; and for any actions taken or not taken as a result of analyses performed using these tools.
 CFAST is intended for use only by those competent in the field of fire safety and is intended only to supplement the informed judgment of a qualified user.
 The software package is a computer model which may or may not have predictive value when applied to a specific set of factual circumstances.
 Lack of accurate predictions by the model could lead to erroneous conclusions with regard to fire safety.
 All results should be evaluated by an informed user.